theorangepotato/programming-languages-2019/lecture-1.1.md

 - *The practical component* will be about building a small programming language.
 We will start with the smallest practical programming language known as lambda calculus and then extend it with features.
 There will be room for invention and adventure there if you feel like it.
 But there will also be guided exercises.

 **Assessment:** The theoretical component will be assessed by a final exam worth 30% and a number of tests during the semester worth together 20%.
-The practical component will be assessed by a short essay and presentation worth 20% and a number of programming exercises during the semester worth together 30%.
+The practical component will be assessed by a short essay and presentation worth 20% and a number of programming assignments during the semester worth together 30%.
 There may also be unnannounced short quizzes at the beginning of a lecture to provide feedback to students and lecturer.
 These quizzes do not contribute to the final grade.

+**Groups:** For essay, presentation, and assignments I recommend to work in groups of 2-4 students.
+Let me know when you decided on a group via [email](mailto:akurz@chapman.edu#subject:CPSC-354).

 **Homework:** Most lectures will finish with some homework.
 Homework is not graded but feel free to hand it in for feedback or come into my office hourse to discuss.
 Homework is essential to achieve the learning outcomes.